marc-h-lambert/Riccati-PPCA/README.md

 XP_Proj: Single projection of a matrix H on the tangent plane of a low-rank manifold.

 XP_Ricatti: Successive projections to track a time dependent matrix H given by the Ricatti equations.
-The sequence of projections are given by ODE on matrixes in this case.
+The sequence of projections are given by ODE on a covariance matrix P.